Rule Cloning Migration Use Case: Web Browsing and SSL Traffic

 - ClickOKto create the cloned rule.

-- In, the cloned rule (Social Networking Apps) is inserted in the rulebase above the original port-based rule (Traffic to internet).PoliciesSecurity
+- In, the cloned rule (file-sharing-apps) is inserted in the rulebase above the original port-based rule (Traffic to internet).PoliciesSecurity

 - Click the rule name to edit the cloned rule, which inherits the properties of the original port-based rule.